-Reed turned to confer with Hode and something flitted across his vision as he did so, a dark shadow there and then gone like a cloud passing across the sun.
-Hode stood there looking at him, mask dangling around his chin, jaw half-open as if to say something.
+Reed turned to confer with Hode and something flitted across his vision as he did so, a dark shadow there and gone again like a cloud passing across the sun.
+Hode stood looking at him, mask dangling around his chin, jaw half-open as if to say something.

-“Is everything alright?” said Reed haltingly, fighting hard to keep the tremor out of his voice.
+“Is everything all right?” asked Reed haltingly, trying hard to keep the tremor out of his voice.

 Hode made a small choking sound and a thin rivulet of blood trickled down from his mouth.
 He took one half-step forwards, eyes searching for something, then coughed violently, spattering Reed’s face and hair with bright crimson droplets and remains of stew.
 Reed recoiled with a shout, scrambling away from Hode in shock until his back hit the parapet of the wall and he could go no further.